|Click to enlarge image(s)|

 — Stephan E. – Spokane Valley, WA

 Shipping Restrictions: Due to current shipping regulations, Dri-Slide® can only be shipped via UPS Ground.
 When placing an order that includes Dri-Slide®, please remember to select UPS Ground as the shipping method.
-Due to this shipping restriction, we also can not ship Dri-Slide® outside of North America regardless of shipping method.
+Due to this shipping restriction, we also can not ship Dri-Slide® to US destinations outside of the lower 48 States regardless of shipping method.

 |Dri-Slide is a registered trademark of Russack, Inc.|